 Our analysis revealed evidence consistent with racial bias, per our definition, in the decision of police officers to use lethal force.
-However, we have not directly estimated a causal effect of a civilian's race on the decision to use force.
-That means we still have to quantify the size of the bias, substantively.
-Accordingly, we estimate a lower bound on the magnitude of racial bias in OIS, relying on logic paralleling Knox, Lowe, and Mummolo (2020), Cohen (2021), and Cohen and Glynn (2021) for identifying racial bias in police contact with civilians.
+However, we have not yet quantified the size of the bias, substantively.
+Accordingly, we estimate a lower bound on the magnitude of racial bias in OIS, relying on logic and assumptions paralleling Knox, Lowe and Mummolo (2020); Cohen (2021); Cohen and Glynn (2021) for identifying racial bias in police contact with civilians.
 The approach we adopt has two steps.
-First, we define the fatality rate for Black civilians that police shot, comprising two components-those that would not have been shot had they been White and those would would have also been shot were they White.
+First, we define the fatality rate for Black civilians that police shot, comprising two components - those that would not have been shot had they been White and those who would have also been shot were they White.
 Second, we define the fatality rates of groups relative to each other.